asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 23 June, 2020)
+15/01/2020 (updated on 24 June, 2020)

 ## 1.1.0 New version submission

-This is a new submission for a new version of the package `influential`.
+This is a new submission for the current version of the package `influential`.
+The citation details was not properly updated in the package.
+Nothing else has changed.

 ## Test environments